-Khoo et al. 2022 [37], published as preprint, results from AGILE CST-2 (NCT04746183; ISRCTN27106947) phase 2 RCT, related to safety and virological efficacy of molnupiravir in vaccinated and unvaccinated individuals.
-Authors found molnupiravir to be well-tolerated, with evidence for high probability of antiviral efficacy in a population of vaccinated and unvaccinated individuals infected with a broad range of viral variants.
+Khoo et al. 2022 [45], published as preprint, and then in scientific journal [50], results from AGILE CST-2 (NCT04746183; ISRCTN27106947) phase 2 RCT, related to safety and virological efficacy of molnupiravir in vaccinated and unvaccinated individuals.
+Authors found molnupiravir to be welltolerated, with evidence for high probability of antiviral efficacy in a population of vaccinated and unvaccinated individuals infected with a broad range of viral variants.
 Of 180 participants randomised (90 molnupiravir, 90 placebo), 50% were vaccinated.
 Infections with SARS-CoV-2 variants Delta (40%), Alpha (21%), Omicron (21%) and EU1 (16%) were represented.
-The median time to negative-PCR was 8 versus 11 days for molnupiravir and placebo (HR=1·30, 95% CrI 0·92-1.71, p=0.07 by Logrank and p=0.03 by Breslow-Gehan tests).
+The median time to negative-PCR was 8 versus 11 days for molnupiravir and placebo (HR=1·30, 95% CrI 0·92-1·71, p=0·07 by Logrank and p=0·03 by Breslow-Gehan tests).
 Although small numbers precluded subgroup analysis, no obvious differences were observed between vaccinated and unvaccinated participants.
-Using a twopoint prior the probability of molnupiravir being superior to placebo (HR>1) was 75.4%, which was just below the defined threshold of 80% for establishing superiority.
+Using a two-point prior the probability of molnupiravir being superior to placebo (HR>1) was 75.4%, which was just below the defined threshold of 80% for establishing superiority.
 Using an uninformative continuous prior, the probability of HR>1 was 94.7%.
 As an exploratory analysis, the change in viral titre on day 5 (end of treatment) was significantly greater with molnupiravir compared with placebo.
+73 (81%) of 90 participants in the molnupiravir group and 68 (76%) of 90 participants in the placebo group had at least one adverse event by day 29.
 A total of 4 participants reported severe adverse events (grade 3+), 3 of whom were in the placebo arm.
+No participants died (due to any cause) during the trial.

-Zou et al. 2022 [38] published results from a RCT involving patients with mild or moderate COVID-19 (ChiCTR2200056817).
+Zou et al. 2022 [46] published results from a RCT involving patients with mild or moderate COVID-19 (ChiCTR2200056817).
 Patients were randomized to orally receive molnupiravir (800 mg) plus basic treatment or only basic treatment for 5 days (BID).
 The antiviral efficacy of the drug was evaluated using reverse transcriptase polymerase chain reaction.
 Results showed that the time of viral RNA clearance (primary endpoint) was significantly decreased in the molnupiravir group (median, 9 days) compared to the control group (median, 10 days) (Log-Rank p=0.0092).
 Of patients receiving molnupiravir, 18.42% achieved viral RNA clearance on day 5 of treatment, compared to the control group (0%) (p=0.0092).
 On day 7, 40.79%, and 6.45% of patients in the molnupiravir and control groups, respectively, achieved viral RNA clearance (p=0.0004).
 In addition, molnupiravir has a good safety profile, and no serious adverse events were reported.